What Is Adult Acquired Flatfoot Deformity?

 Anticipated recovery after treatment for AAFD varies considerably depending on the treatment.
 Non-operative treatments usually involve use of a boot until symptoms subside and then an orthotic or brace.
 Almost all surgical treatments require a period

 of immobilization and restricted weightbearing that can range from several weeks to several months.
 More involved procedures that include a tendon transfer, osteotomy, or fusion may require a longer period of recovery.
 Typically, patients do not experience complete improvement until 1-2 years after surgery.

-If I am being treated without surgery, will I have to wear the orthotic or brace for the rest of my life?
+If I am not treated with surgery, will I have to wear the orthotic or brace for the rest of my life?

 Traditionally it has been thought that orthotics and/or braces would need to be used by a patient for the rest of his or her